A New Episode of the Series Bad Practices In Power BI

 When so much time and money are already invested in the traditional development of backend business logic, how can you fight the cognitive dissonance and tell your client or project lead that Power BI can be better utilized?
-Do you know that Power BI can pave the way in any analytics project, reducing ETL development time, increasing data integrity, improving QA effectiveness and enabling an agile development culture where your end-users can provide feedback from the first sprint and continuously after each sprint?
+Do you know that Power BI can pave the way in any analytics project, reducing ETL development time, increasing data integrity, improving QA effectiveness and enabling an agile development culture where your end-users can start gaining insight and provide feedback from the first sprint and continuously thereafter in each sprint?

 So, today as a new episode of “Bad Practices in Power BI” we will focus on one of the worst bad practices in Power BI – when we treat it as a visualization tool.

 As a project lead or data architect that gets to decide how to implement a new BI solution, your bad practice starts during the planning phase when you choose to involve the Power BI guys at the end of the project.
 Your Power BI experts should start on day 1.

 IT Architects, decision-makers and many Power BI practitioners are completely unaware of the data transformation (Power Query, dataflows, M) and modeling (Tabular, DAX) capabilities of Power BI and their key roles in creating a game-changer data culture that can truly combine self-service and enterprise analytics.
 For most of them, Power BI is a Tableau-compete tool, with very attractive interactive visualizations and Pie Charts that can be presented to their executives.
 As a result, they approach Power BI practitioners in the later stages of the project, and in many cases, they hire Power BI practitioners that lack skills in data preparations and modeling.